sheriffjohn/SheriffGallery/README.md

 # SheriffGallery
 Photo Gallery for Sheriffen Adventures
 Follow Sheriffen's epic quest around the world.
-Site will be integrated to Google Maps to see where the photos has been taken.
+Site will be integrated to Google Maps and will point out Sheriffen's whereabouts.

 Work in progress.
 Currently working on backend repositories.